TesslaRay/frontend-test-master/README.md

 Some UX considerations:
   - When user click save in Create Item Screen send to Main Screen.
   - Whe user click in example send to Main Screen.

+I used Jest with redux-mock-store to make some simple and general behavioral tests, which test actions and I use @testing-library/react combine d with@testing-library/jest-dom to test components.
+It´s a very simple use of this libraries:
+ * Components test:
+   * <AddButton />: test if components its a button, fail its no have button.
+Fail with two buttons two.
+Only pass with one button